tomwolber/configs/README.md

     curl -Sso ~/.vim/autoload/pathogen.vim \
     https://raw.github.com/tpope/vim-pathogen/master/autoload/pathogen.vim

-The final installation step is to make sure `execute pathogen#infect()` has been added to your .vimrc.` has been added to your .vimrc.
+The final installation step is to make sure `execute pathogen#infect()` has been added to your .vimrc.

 Installing an add-on is as easy cloning it's repo in `~/.vim/bundle`: